Building on our Chapters

 New media that continues to tell the story with the latest technology.

-Contemporary security procedures seamlessly greet visitors as they enter the Museum arriving from an adapted outdoor landscape or through the Children’s Area.
+Contemporary security procedures seamlessly greet visitors as they enter the Museum.

 A new expanded Orientation Gallery on the second floor which will be an introduction to this story as you begin experiencing the 10 Chapters of the Museum.

-A state of the art Civics Lab for students will anchor the Education Center on floor one.
+A state-of-the-art Civics Lab for students will anchor the Education Center on floor one.
 We have worked so hard to teach STEM the last decade, we are also committing to joining a national effort at history museums to teaching Civics.
-We will have a collaboration space for groups wanting to learn how levels of government and the people worked together following the bombing.
-It will show how 30 years later we stand as an exemplary example of working in collaboration across agencies to ensure we protect our country and democracy, even when the perpetrators sought to divide us.
-These historic lessons and ties to them are still impacting us today.
+We will have collaborative space for groups wanting to learn how different levels of government and the people worked together following the bombing.
+It will show how 30 years later we stand as an exemplary model of working cooperatively across agencies to ensure we protect our country and democracy, even when the perpetrators sought to divide us.

-A new film studio as our effort to record oral histories and capture stories not known so that we can continue to teach and remember.
+A new film studio to capture and record oral histories and stories that help continue to teach and remember.

-Most importantly this new addition will be a space to gather large groups and welcome five times more people in the lobby and be able to bring large groups inside as they come to learn this story, many for the first time.
-While most of the current exhibition spaces within the historic brick walls of the Museum will remain intact, visitors will discover this story like never before and understand the senselessness of violence.
+Most importantly this new addition will be a space to gather large groups in the lobby as they learn this story, many for the first time.
+While most of the current exhibition spaces within the historic brick walls of the Museum will remain intact, visitors will discover this story like never before.

 Watch for more details to follow and groundbreaking to take place in late 2025.